juliaapolonio/Causeway/README.md

 ## Overview

-**juliaapolonio/MR_workflow** is a pipeline for Mendelian Randomization and sensitivity analysis between a phenotype GWAS sumstats and QTL data.
+**juliaapolonio/Causeway** is a pipeline for Mendelian Randomization and sensitivity analysis between a phenotype GWAS sumstats and QTL data.

+Previous MR tools have been used to analyze a small number of exposure-outcome combinations, but they are not optimized to perform with a large number of combinations such as in a genome-wide QTL screening.
+In this context, Causeway was built to enable MR + sensitivity analysis in a user-friendly and computationally effective way.
 The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
 It uses Docker/Singularity containers making installation trivial and results highly reproducible.
 The [Nextflow DSL2](https://www.nextflow.io/docs/latest/dsl2.html) implementation of this pipeline uses one container per process which makes it much easier to maintain and update software dependencies.
 As a future improvement, when possible, the local modules will be submitted to and installed from [nf-core/modules](https://github.com/nf-core/modules) in order to make them available to all nf-core pipelines, and to everyone within the Nextflow community!